0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

     - password: `password-ui`

     !!!warning
-        This Issuer Node is is publicly available and used only for testing purposes.
+        This Issuer Node is publicly available and used only for testing purposes.
 Do not use personal or sensitive data.
 All data is deleted every 48 hours.

-2. Now we need to import the schema.
-Click on **Import Schema** and paste the IPFS address generated in the step 5 of [Create a Schema](#create-a-schema).
+2. Now you need to import the schema.
+Click on **Import Schema** and paste the IPFS address generated in step 5 of [Create a Schema](#create-a-schema).

     <div align="center">
         <img width="100%" src="../imgs/quick-start-demo/import-schema.png"></img>